 - Note: Invoices should not be mailed directly to ordering departments.

-To view completed invoice payments for reconciliation purposes, individuals may be granted access to a shared file (fsvc.invoices).
+Accounts Payable maintains a shared drive with paid Invoices in PDF format.
+To review completed invoice payments for reconciliation purposes, individuals may be granted access to the shared file (fsvc.invoices).
 Please email firstname.lastname@example.org if you require access to the shared invoice file.
 Users may search the shared file by Banner Invoice number (I number) to locate the correct vendor invoice and payment details.

 Vendor Payment Methods

-The university has adopted two electronic methods of issuing payment to vendors and suppliers.
+The university has adopted three electronic methods of issuing payment to vendors and suppliers.
 The electronic methods replace the traditional paper check process and will provide the vendor with quicker access to payments for goods and services.
-Click here for additional information on Electronic Disbursements.
+Additional information is available at Electronic Disbursements.

 Cancel or Reissue a Check